 What do you call that?

-Well, you know, I let me folks let me tell you something.
+Folks, let me tell you something.

-It's a it's fascinating take.
+It's a fascinating take.

-The Democrats are looking out for me.
+Intended, but the Democrats are looking out for me.

-And so I'm gonna vote for them.
+And so I'm going to vote for them.

 What am I getting for this?

-And now especially uh it it it seems that the Democrat Party is more interested in the Hispanic minority they are in the black minority, and I I've been waiting for somebody to make this connection.
+And now, especially, it seems that the Democrat Party is more interested in the Hispanic minority than they are in the black minority.

-I'm glad you called Larry.
+I'm glad you called, Larry.

 By the way, speaking of this, Charlie Wrangell went back to CNN today.

-Wolf Blitzer wanted to give Charlie Wrangell a chance to walk back his comment that Republicans still want there to be slavery, and Charlie Wrangle doubled down on it.
+Wolf Blitzer wanted to give Charlie Wrangell a chance to walk back his comment that Republicans still want there to be slavery.

 And Blitzer was clearly distressed, pointed out, how can you say this?